FTSE weakens on ECB comments, EU summit nerves

 The bank maintained its "market weight" sector stance on pan-European Capital Goods, but has cut its ratings for five firms, as it seeks stocks with low exposure to Europe, and adjusts target prices.

-Among these stocks is UK-listed GKN, downgraded to "neutral," and IMI, cut to "underperform."
+Among these stocks is UK-listed GKN (GKN.L), downgraded to "neutral," and IMI (IMI.L), cut to "underperform."
 Their share prices suffered respective falls of 3.4 percent and 4.5 percent.

 Citigroup said the sovereign and banking crisis in the euro zone will lead to a protracted recession.